ddaugher/nvim_init/README.md

   * Restart Neovim
   * you can check the health of neovim by ```:checkhealth```

-If there are language servers that you don't want to use, remove their configuration from your `core/plugin_config/lsp_config.lua` after copy and pasting (for example, in the mason configuration).
+If there are language servers that you don't want to use, remove their configuration from your `luq/core/plugin_config/lsp_config.lua` after copy and pasting (for example, in the mason configuration).

 ### Configuration

 You could directly modify the `init.lua` file with your personal customizations.
 This option is the most straightforward, but if you update your config from this repo, you may need to reapply your changes.

-An alternative approach is to create a separate `plugin_config` module to register your own plugins.
+An alternative approach is to create a separate `plugin_config` module to register each of your own plugins.
 Leveraging this technique should make upgrading to a newer version of this repo easier.

 #### Example `nvim_tree.lua`

-The following is an example of a `plugins.lua` module (located at `$HOME/.config/nvim/lua/core/plugin_config/plugins.lua`) where you can register your own plugins.
+The following is an example of a `plugins lua` module (located at `$HOME/.config/nvim/lua/core/plugin_config/nvim_tree.lua`) where you can register your own plugins.

 ```
 vim.g.loaded_netrw = 1